eqfy/MapDSL/docs/UserDocumentation.md

 For example, this would start with the top left, go to top right, go to bottom right, then finish with bottom left:

-`CREATE [water or building] at NorthWestPosition NorthEastPosition SouthEastPosition SouthWestPosition;`
+`CREATE <polygon type> at NorthWestPosition NorthEastPosition SouthEastPosition SouthWestPosition;`

 Another example, this would start with the bottom left, go to bottom right, go to top right, then finish with top left:

-`CREATE [water or building] at SouthWestPosition SouthEastPosition NorthEastPosition NorthWestPosition;`
+`CREATE <polygon type> at SouthWestPosition SouthEastPosition NorthEastPosition NorthWestPosition;`

+Where "polygon type" may be one of:

+- `building`
+- `water`

 #### CREATE Polygon Usage Examples: